CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_NexteraXT.md

 * Add 52.5 μl RSB to each well.

-* Shake at 1800 rpm for 2 minutes.
+* Pipette to mix well.

 * Incubate at room temperature for 2 minutes.